We may earn money when you click on links to our partners. Advertiser Disclosure

 • Limited users

-Get Started Visit FreshBooks’s website to get started
+Get Started Visit FreshBooks’s website

 FreshBooks features

-• Accounts receivable: send professional quality invoices and accept payments online.
+• Accounts receivable – Send professional-quality invoices and accept payments online.

-• Accounts payable: perform accounts payable basics like bill pay, general ledger, and more.
+• Accounts payable – Perform accounts payable basics like bill pay, general ledger, and more.

-• Expense tracking: use automatic receipt scanning to eliminate manual expense tracking.
+• Expense tracking – Use automatic receipt scanning to eliminate manual expense tracking.

-• Financial reporting: access a straightforward dashboard and run detailed reports.
+• Financial reporting – Access a straightforward dashboard and run detailed reports.

 How FreshBooks pricing works